 - Copy the nexus-iq-server-<version>.jar file from your installation into the "lib" directory.

-- Note: Do not copy the nexus-iq-cli-<version>.jar file into that directory.
+- Do not copy the nexus-iq-cli-<version>.jar file into the lib directory.
 That is the command line scanner, and it cannot be on the class path of IQ Server.

 - The service will run as the SYSTEM user.
 IQ server requires use of a temporary directory to perform some work.